weltliteratur/blog/_drafts/2022-11-15-vossian-antonomasia-extraction.markdown

 | Cinderella        |    32 | Q11841      |
 | Goliath           |    29 | Q192785     |
 | Woodstock         |    29 | Q164815     |
-Summing it up, in our newest paper, we developed new models for extracting VAs on the word-level, that is, the models tag all words that belong to a VA expression in a sentence.
+In summary, in our newest paper, we developed new models for extracting VAs on the word-level, that is, the models tag all words that belong to a VA expression in a sentence.
 In addition to the high evaluation scores on our annotated dataset, we showed in multiple